z-hunter/reaper_scripts/README.md

 The script requires your project to be saved on disk before it can run (it needs a valid project folder for temp files).

+### Usage

+    Select any audio item (guitar, piano, mix, etc).

+    Run the script (from Actions list, toolbar, or via hotkey).

+    The script will process the audio and add a “Chords (Extracted)” track with text items indicating detected chords, each at the correct position.

+### Troubleshooting

+    If you see errors about "Sonic Annotator not launched", check the path and ensure Sonic Annotator is installed.

+    If you see "CSV file was not created", verify that Chordino is properly installed and visible to Sonic Annotator.

+    For best results, use relatively isolated guitar or keyboard parts; dense mixes or noisy sources may reduce accuracy.

+    The script does not alter your original audio.